 Stalking is referred to as "persistent persecution" under Austrian law.
 Persistent persecution occurs when there is a continuous pursuit of a person over a period of time that unreasonably affects that person's way of life.
-Types of conduct considered when considering whether stalking occurred include the following: (a) trying to come close to the victim; (b) contacting the victim by repeated letter, phone calls, emails, or text messages; (c) using the victim's personal data to order goods or services; and (d) having third parties contact the victim.
+Stalking can include the following acts: (a) entering the victim's physical proximity; (b) contacting the victim by repeated letter, phone calls, emails, or text messages; (c) using the victim's personal data to order goods or services; and (d) using the victim's personal information to have third parties contact the victim.